rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/52_software-development/527_build-recipe.md

 {{% /notice %}}

 In the **Development>Builds** section to add a new build, add the Build name and provide the URL address of git repository.
-Suppose you want to add the address of a git repositorysay https://github.com/rapyuta-robotics/io_tutorials, where ***io_tutorials*** is the project folder that contains the source code on the master branch and is hosted on GitHub.
+Suppose you want to add the address of a git repository say https://github.com/rapyuta-robotics/io_tutorials where ***io_tutorials*** is the project folder that contains the source code on the master branch and is hosted on GitHub.